Movie Movie: Baxter's Beauties of 1933

 Legendary theatrical producer Spats Baxter learns he's dying.
-To support the daughter he's never known after he's gone, he plans to create one last Broadway smash.
+To support the child he never knew after he dies, Baxter plans to create one last Broadway smash, Baxter's Beauties of 1933.
+He has never been able to face his child because his past alcoholism led to the death of his wife in a car crash.
+Instead of raising her as a single father, he sent her anonymous checks in the mail.

 Kitty Simpson, a young ingenue with dreams of performing on Broadway, arrives to audition.
-Baxter's accountant is at heart a genius songwriter Dick Cummings.
-Baxter's star, Isobel Stuart, is a spoiled actress who almost destroys the entire production with her drunkenness and reckless spending of the show's money.
-In the end, Kitty must go in Isobel's place.
-Kitty becomes a star, and learns that Baxter is her long-lost father.
-As the curtain falls, a dying Baxter tells her "One minute you're standing in the wings, the next minute you're wearing 'em."
+Baxter's accountant, Dick Cummings, is at heart a genius songwriter, writes an entirely new show in a couple of days.

+Baxter's star, Isobel Stuart, is a spoiled alcoholic actress who almost destroys the entire production with her drunkenness and reckless spending of the show's money.
+At one point, the production requires $36,000 to save the show from being closed.
+Miraculously, Baxter receives a check from a mysterious benefactor who wants the show to go on.